LintianShi/CRDT-Experiment/experiment/README.md

 * *redis_test* : The testing bash scripts and server configuration files.
 Also used in the experiment.
   * **.sh* : Bash scripts for starting and testing on local machine.
-  * *test.py* : Local test we do to test the correctness of our CRDT implementations.
-  * *connection.py* : Used for experiments using virtual machines.
-Construct the server part of experiment framework, close it and clean it when the experiment is finished.
-It use ssh to control the server VMs to start their Redis instances, construct replication among them, and add networking delay between them.
-When the experiment is finished, close all the server and remove their .rdb and .log files.
 * *bench* : The experiment code.
 Constructs the experiment, generates and runs operations, get logs and results.
   * *exp_env.h* : Construct the experiment environment.
 Start servers, construct replication, setup delays.
 Shutdown and cleanup when this round finishes.
   * *exp_runner.h* : Run the exp.
 Start client threads, calls the generator and periodically read from server to log.